yaxu/by-example/01_pihkal.md

 ```

---You can see what other sounds there are or add your own using the Dirt-Samples folder
+You can see what other sounds there are (or add your own) by looking
--- In the menu in SuperCollider
+in the `Dirt-Samples` folder.
+You can find it via the SuperCollider
--- File > Open user support directory > downloaded-quarks > Dirt-Samples
+menu: `File > Open user support directory > downloaded-quarks >
+Dirt-Samples`

 -- Make a sequence